eelysee/eelysee/README.md

 My name is Edwige and I am a data scientist.

-I love dealing with big datasets and creating theoretical business/organizational design models using LLM's.
+I love dealing with big datasets and creating theoretical business/organizational designs using LLM's.

 I am currently building deep learning models for sports data using pytorch.